 E-Commerce and Retail

-Vendors and shop owners connect inventory management systems with their online storefronts to keep stock levels, pricing, and product availability in sync automatically.
-Without this, overselling and stock discrepancies become a constant headache.
+Inventory management systems connect with storefronts to keep stock levels, pricing, and availability in sync.
+Without this, overselling and stock discrepancies become constant problems.

-Connecting CRM tools like Salesforce with ERPs or e-commerce platforms lets online sellers capture user behavior, purchase history, and sales trends in one place.
-This data feeds into personalized marketing, demand forecasting, and customer segmentation.
+CRM tools like Salesforce connect with ERPs or e-commerce platforms to consolidate purchase history, sales trends, and user behavior in one place.
+This feeds demand forecasting, personalized marketing, and customer segmentation.

 Supply Chain and Logistics

-Case: A global shipping company needs its warehouse management system, transportation management system, and customer portal to share real-time shipment status, inventory counts, and delivery ETAs.
+Example use case: A global shipping company needs its warehouse management system, transportation management system, and customer portal to share real-time shipment status and inventory counts.

 Healthcare